Deylab999MSKCC/cv2f/README.md

 cV2F fine-mapping results can be found in https://mskcc.box.com/s/wyl206gnn5tqhgnpuakzik98yrdonilw.

-## Citation

-If you find this pipeline or the cV2F scores useful for your work please cite our paper which is out on bioRxiv:

-Fabiha et al 2024.
-A consensus variant-to-function score to functionally prioritize variants for disease. bioRxiv.

-## Acknowledgements
+## Credits

+This software was developed by Tabassum Fabiha and Kushal Dey at the Memorial Sloan Kettering Cancer Center.
+For any questions or comments, please contact Tabassum Fabiha at fabihat@mskcc.org.

-Thank you to all co-authors of the cV2F manuscript and the ENCODE4 Consortium.
+The authors would like to acknowledge ENCODE PHASE4 and all co-authors of the cV2F manuscript for helpful feedback and sharing data.